-The 46-year-old is in no doubt that last year's runners-up will enjoy another good run in Europe as long as they can maintain their current level of performance
+The 46-year-old is in no doubt that last year's runner-up will enjoy another good run in Europe as long as it can maintain its current level of performance

 Klopp was serving a touchline ban after being sent off during Dortmund's Group F opening defeat against Napoli, but claimed to be relaxed over any potential extension of his ban.

 "If the team plays the way they did today, I'm allowed to relax sitting in the stands," said the German, who will find out on Wednesday whether the ban is increased.
 "It was a great game and we played well against a quality opponent.
 Now we are in a solid position in our group.

 "We had to play at a high pace.
 If we'd run just a few kilometres less today we would have struggled."

 Lewandowski added that he was pleased with how he and his teammates performed, as they secured their first-ever victory over Marseille.

 "We executed our plan perfectly," said the Poland international.
 "We are satisfied with the result but we have to repeat this performance the next time we come out.